-If your restless legs are disturbing you at night and affecting your quality sleep, talk to our team of healthcare providers today at Koala Center for Sleep & TMJ Disorders.
+If your restless legs are disturbing you at night and affecting your quality sleep, talk to our team of healthcare providers today at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.

 When relaxed in bed and almost drifting off to sleep, suddenly we get the urge to compulsively move our legs.
 Almost all of us have experienced this before, and for most of us, it is a fleeting feeling that is only experienced a few times throughout our entire lives.
 However, for others, it can be persistent, happening several times a night.
 Known as restless legs syndrome or RLS, this sleep disorder can interfere with the quality of life and make it hard to get a good night’s rest.